drivingstereo-dataset/drivingstereo-dataset.github.io/index.md

 {% include youtubePlayer.html id=page.youtubeId %}

-## Abstract
+### News

+2019-06-13: &nbsp; Demo images release.
+[Download link](https://drive.google.com/open?id=1T_qjjtX6UvQtLsr03EtFhBz8ZIPII7WO)

+2019-06-08: &nbsp; Our paper makes public on open access.
+[Paper link](http://openaccess.thecvf.com/content_CVPR_2019/papers/Yang_DrivingStereo_A_Large-Scale_Dataset_for_Stereo_Matching_in_Autonomous_Driving_CVPR_2019_paper.pdf)

+2019-05-04: &nbsp; Demo video is uploaded to youtube.
+[Video Link](https://www.youtube.com/watch?v=LzRSfs6oaCA)

+### Authors

+Guorun Yang, Xiao Song, Chaoqing Huang, Zhidong Deng, Jianping Shi, Bolei Zhou

+### Introduction

-Great progress has been made on estimating disparity maps from stereo images.
-However, with the limited stereo data available in the existing datasets and unstable ranging precision of current stereo methods, industry-level stereo matching in autonomous driving remains challenging.
-In this paper, we construct a novel large-scale stereo dataset named DrivingStereo.
-It contains over 180k images covering a diverse set of driving scenarios, which is hundreds of times larger than the KITTI Stereo dataset.
+In this work, we construct a large-scale stereo dataset named DrivingStereo.
+It contains over 180k images covering a diverse set of driving scenarios, which is hundreds of times larger than the KITTI stereo dataset.
 High-quality labels of disparity are produced by a model-guided filtering strategy from multi-frame LiDAR points.
-For better evaluations, we present two new metrics for stereo matching in the driving scenes, i.e. a distance-aware metric and a semantic-aware metric.
-Extensive experiments show that compared with the models trained on FlyingThings3D or Cityscapes, the models trained on our DrivingStereo achieve higher generalization accuracy in real-world driving scenes, while the proposed metrics better evaluate the stereo methods on all-range distances and across different classes.
+Compared with other dataset, the deep-learning models trained on our DrivingStereo achieve higher generalization accuracy in real-world driving scenes.

-## Dataset Overview
+### Dataset Overview

 ![Examples](images/drivingstereo_examples.jpg)

+### Advantages of DrivingStereo

-### Real-Scenes
+#### Real-Scenes

-Unlike synthetic datasets, such as FlyingThings3D, MPI Sintel, and Virtual KITTI, our DrivingStereo focus on real-world driving scenarios and build the acquisition platform to collect data.
+The data is collected from real driving scenes.

-### High Diversity
+#### High Diversity

-Our dataset contains a diverse range of driving scenarios, including urban, suburban, highway, elevated, and country roads, together with scenarions under different climates like sunny, rainy, cloudy, foggy, and dusky weathers.

-### Substantial size

-The total frames of our data exceed 180k that are much larger than other real-world datasets including KITTI, Middleburry, and ETH3D, even more than those synthetic datasets like FlyingThings3D, Virtual KITTI, and MPI Sintel.
+DrivingStereo dataset covers diverse road scenarios and different weathers.

+#### Large Amount of Data

+The total number of frames in DrivingStereo is more than 180K.
+Among them, 174,437 frames are splited as training set, and the remaining 7,751 frames are splited as test set.

-### High-quality labels
+#### High-quality labels

-The disparity labels in our dataset are projected from LiDAR points and filtered by model-guided strategy.
+The disparity labels in our dataset are projected from LiDAR points and filtered by a novel model-guided strategy.

-## Results
+### Results

 <!-- ![KITTI Distance-Aware Metrics](images/distance_aware_ds_pretrain_kitti_eval.png) -->
 <!-- ![DrivingStereo Distance-Aware Metrics](images/distance_aware_ds_pretrain_ds_eval.png) -->